-An alternative for running LAMMPS on Windows machines is to install the Windows Subsystem for Linux on Windows 10 and then install or compile and run Linux executables in the embedded Ubuntu Linux subsystem with Bash on Windows.
+An alternative for running LAMMPS on Windows machines with native executables is to install the Windows Subsystem for Linux on Windows 10 and then install or compile and run Linux executables in the embedded Ubuntu Linux subsystem with Bash on Windows.

 As a next step, a clone or snapshot file of the